 In case you were wondering, Corcovado is the name of the actual mountain and not the statue of Christ, a fact that many visitors to Rio confuse.
 The name of Corcovado (corcova) means hunchback and describes the physical appearance of the mountain.

-The idea of the Statue of Christ first came to light in 1921 when the country was celebrating the 100th Anniversary of its independence.
+The idea of the Statue of Christ first came to light in 1921 when the country was preparing to celebrate the 100th Anniversary of its independence.
 A popular magazine of the day suggested that a competition be run to choose a national monument.
 Heitor da Silva Costa who proposed a giant statue of Christ with his arm outstretched to “embrace the city” won the competition.
 The idea was greeted with unanimous enthusiasm, unlike an earlier project, in 1888, to put a huge statue of Christopher Columbus on top of Sugar Loaf.
 Money for the new project was raised privately in collections taken in churches throughout Brazil.

 Work on the statue began in Paris where engineers, lead by da Silva Costa, designers and sculptors met to decide how to tackle the problems of mounting a statue that could last on a wind swept peak open to the elements, 706 meters (2300 feet) above sea level.